On the curvature of vortex moduli spaces: Introduction

-We sketch standard topological results on the symmetric powers of a closed oriented surface in Section~\ref{topSym}.
-There is a cell decomposition of ${\rm Sym}^{k}(\Sigma_{g})$ due to Kallel and Salvatore; in Section \ref{sec:CW} we recall this construction, and show how to lift it to obtain a cell decomposition of the universal cover, for which we can write down the cellular chain complex.
+Let us present the layout of this paper.
+We start by sketching standard topological results on the symmetric products of a closed oriented surface in Section~\ref{topSym}.
+There is a cell decomposition of ${\rm Sym}^{k}(\Sigma)$ due to Kallel and Salvatore; in Section \ref{sec:CW} we recall this construction, and show how to lift it to obtain a cell decomposition of the universal cover, for which we can write down the cellular chain complex.
 In Section \ref{sec:Homology}, we do the algebraic computation that calculates the homology groups of this chain complex.
 For completeness, we determine the homotopy type of the universal cover in Section \ref{sec:Homotopy}.
-In Section \ref{sec:Rigidity} we complete the proof of Theorem \ref{THMholbiscur}, and make some final remarks about vortices in Section~\ref{hyperel}.
+In Section \ref{sec:Rigidity} we conclude the proof of Theorem \ref{THMholbiscur}, and make some final remarks about vortices in Section~\ref{hyperel}.

+\begin{remark} After this work was completed, Indranil Biswas wrote a preprint~\cite{Bisnew} proving that the hypothesis $k\le 2g-2$ in our Theorem~\ref{THMholbiscur} is in fact unnecessary, using arguments in algebraic geometry which apply strictly to the case $k > 2g-2$. \end{remark}